GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 >
 > **Finished the tests, we are able to refactor it and decide how we want to do it.
 Sometimes we want to split the feature in all these five layers, sometimes we don't feel the need to create a manager, and so on.
 There is not right or wrong, the most important thing is to write code that are covered by tests and easy to refactor it**

-With that said, we can go with the guideline for how we usually write the tests in each one of those layers.
+With that been said, we can go with the guideline for how we usually write the tests in each one of those layers.

 ### 📨 Entrypoint Layer